VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: User Interface

 \subsection{Projection View}

 The \textit{Projection View} (Fig.~\ref{fig:interface}-B) helps users move from global error statistics to semantically localized investigation targets in the biomedical concept space.
 To construct this view, we first compute node embeddings over the Bio-KG using node2vec~\cite{grover2016node2vec}, which learns representations that preserve graph neighborhood structure.
 We then project these embeddings into two dimensions with t-SNE~\cite{vandermaaten2008tsne}.
-Thus nearby nodes often correspond to related biomedical regions (\textbf{R1}).
+Thus nearby nodes correspond to related biomedical regions (\textbf{R1}).
 The view contains two layers.
 The first layer is a heatmap that visualizes error intensity, which is the accumulation of selected errors in the biomedical concept space.
-The red background areas indicate regions with high concentrations of selected errors (\textbf{R3}).
+The magenta background areas indicate regions with high concentrations of selected errors (\textbf{R3}).
 The second layer shows top-\(K\) nodes with the highest error counts under the current filter.
 A slider above the view allows users to control this threshold and focus on more error-prone entities (Fig.~\ref{fig:interface}-b1).
 Users can brush over one hotspot to define a local region of interest.
 The brushed entities are then presented in the \textit{Path View} for structural reasoning inspection (Fig.~\ref{fig:interface}-b2).
-This interaction supports a natural progression from identifying where errors cluster to understanding how reasoning behaves around those entities.